ArthurGareginyan/my-custom-functions/readme.txt

 **Coming soon:**

 * Trigger to temporary disable the custom code.
+* Backuping the custom code to a file.
 * (Got more ideas?
 Tell me!)

 For more details please visit - [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-my-custom-functions.html)